nextgenhealthcare/connect/README.md

 ------------

+<a name="java-licensing"></a>
+## 6. Java Licensing
+In 2019, Oracle significantly changed licensing for official Oracle Java releases.
+You must now purchase a license in order to receive updates to the commercial version of Oracle Java.
+In response to this change, we officially added support for OpenJDK in NextGen Connect.
+OpenJDK receives free updates from Oracle for a period of 6 months following each release.
+While the Oracle OpenJDK distribution is recommended for use with Connect, we strive to support third-party OpenJDK distributions as well such as AdoptOpenJDK, Azul Zulu and Amazon Corretto.
+Third party distributions may receive extended release updates from their respective communities, but these are not guaranteed.

+------------

 <a name="license"></a>
-## 6. License
+## 7. License
 NextGen Connect is released under the [Mozilla Public License version 1.1](https://www.mozilla.org/en-US/MPL/1.1/ "Mozilla Public License version 1.1").
 You can find a copy of the license in `server/docs/LICENSE.txt`.

 All licensing information regarding third-party libraries is located in the `server/docs/thirdparty` folder.

-------------

-<a name="java-licensing"></a>
-## 7. Java Licensing
-In 2019, Oracle significantly changed licensing for official Oracle Java releases.
-Users must now purchase a license in order to receive updates to the commercial version of Oracle Java.
-In response to this change, NextGen Healthcare officially added support for OpenJDK in the NextGen Connect Integration Engine product.
-OpenJDK receives free updates from Oracle for a period of 6 months following each release.
-While the Oracle OpenJDK distribution is recommended for use with NextGen Connect, NextGen strives to support third-party OpenJDK distributions as well such as AdoptOpenJDK, Azul Zulu and Amazon Corretto.
-Third party distributions may receive extended release updates from their respective communities, but these are not guaranteed.